-Vaughan S. Winborne is a sole practitioner in Flagstaff Arizona, so there is no worry about being passed along to junior staff.
-He works with people in Northern Arizona, and has worked previously in Hawaii and North Carolina.
+Vaughan S. Winborne is a sole practitioner in Flagstaff Arizona, so you don’t have to worry about your case being passed along to junior staff.
+He sees clients in Northern Arizona, and previously practiced in Hawaii and North Carolina.

 Traffic Violations in Flagstaff and Northern Arizona